man-k/simple-server/README.md

 # simple-server

-a simple server use apollo-server-express
+a simple server using apollo-server-express